ArneBachmann/tagsplorer/README.md

 ## Tagging semantics
 TODO What happens if a file with a tag gets mapped into the current folder, where the same tag excludes that file?
 Or the other way around?
-This currently cannot happen, as all folders are processed individually and then get merged into a single view.
+This currently cannot happen, as all folders are processed individually and then get merged into a single view, with duplicates being removed.
+There is no real link to the originating folder for the folder list, as we have the concept of virtual (tag) folders in a unified view.

-TODO define semantics of globs vs. single files

 ## Design decisions regarding linking on the file system level
 If files are hard-linked between different locations in the file tree and are submitted to the version control system, they won't be linked when checking out at different locations, and modifying one instance will result on several linked copies being modified on the original file system when updated.
 This leads to all kinds of irritating errors or VCS conflicts.